guilhemcv/Prisma-Express-React/README.md

 ## When React meet Prisma and Express

-This little project is an implementation test of authentication between Prisma, Express and React.
+This little project is an implementation test of authentication between Prisma, Express and React, using JWT.